YawSolutions/.github/profile/README.md

 # Yaw Sports
-Next Generation Sports Timing System.
+Next Generation Sports Tracking & Timing System.
 _Not much to see here since repos are private for now._